 Sure, there are theories.
-One study links nut allergies to breast-feeding.
+One study links nut allergies to breastfeeding.
 Other studies point to environmental factors.
-Then there’s the “hygiene hypothesis,” which blames the sizeable increase in food allergies — they increased 50 percent between 1997 and 2011 — on our excessive cleanliness (think Purell), saying we’ve somehow interfered with the way our immune systems are supposed to develop.
+Then there’s the “hygiene hypothesis,” which blames the sizeable increase in food allergies on our fixation with cleanliness (gee, thanks, Purell!), a theory that suggests we’ve somehow interfered with the way our immune systems are supposed to develop.

-But it’s the third theory I’m buying into.
+But it’s the third theory that’s seems to be sticking.
 When my granddaughter was a baby, the American Academy of Pediatrics (AAP) told parents to delay introducing potential allergens (such as nuts) to a child diet — often until age 3.
-But later they reversed those recommendations, acknowledging the “delayed introduction of solid foods may increase the risk of food allergy…and the early introduction of allergenic foods may prevent food allergy in infants/children.”
+But several years ago, they reversed those recommendations, acknowledging that parents should introduce allergens as early as 4–6 months as a first line of defense against food allergies.

 Yeah, thanks for nothing (nuttin’), AAP.

 The food allergy train has been quite a ride for my family.
-Here’s what I’ve learned so far: 1.
+Here’s what we’ve learned so far: 1.
 People who don’t have kids with food allergies don’t get it.
 2. They need to get it.